 We all like to think that we take care of our instruments and equipment, but accidents do happen.
 If you drop and damage your saxophone, break a guitar pedal or your amp explodes then it can be costly to replace or fix.
 With our policies the cost is covered and we’ll even replace new for old if the item is less than 3 years old for instruments or 18 months for laptops and they were bought new.

 Any musician who plays live should have Public Liability insurance.
 If you’re a singer, DJ or band you’re probably already aware of this as most places you play will ask to see proof of your cover.
 This insures you in case you injure someone else, or cause damage to a venue when playing.
 We’ll provide evidence of cover with your policy so it’s easy to show you have this.

 If you teach others to play, then like any other teacher you should take out insurance.
-Professional Indemnity cover comes as standard with our Public Liability option and will cover you against any claims made against you for negligent advice.
-Also, if a music student injures themselves whilst you are teaching them or damages someone else’s property, then Public Liability is also included under Public Liability and this covers you up to £5 million.
+Professional Indemnity cover comes as standard with our Public Liability option and will cover you against claims made against you for negligent advice.
+Also, if a music student injures themselves whilst you are teaching them or damages someone else’s property, then Public Liability cover is available up to £5 million.